How to Install Perl on Fedora 40 or 39

 • perl-XML-Simple: Provides a straightforward API for parsing and manipulating XML data in Perl.

-• perl-Test-Simple: A framework for writing and executing Perl unit tests, crucial for maintaining code quality.
+• perl-Test-Simple: A framework for writing and executing Perl unit tests crucial for maintaining code quality.

 sudo dnf install perl perl-DateTime perl-JSON

-Step 4: Search For Additional Perl Packages on Fedora
+Search For Additional Perl Packages

 Fedora’s repositories house a wide array of Perl packages.
 To explore these packages, use the dnf search command.
 For example: